 Quora is a rapidly expanding question and answer site similar to Yahoo Answers.
-Users can ask questions about nearly anything you can imagine and get a response from a qualified expert.
+Users ask questions about nearly anything you can imagine and get a response from a qualified expert.
 The main difference between a site like Yahoo Answers and Quora is that the only people who are allowed to respond to questions are those that can prove they are subject matter experts in the topic they are writing about.
-This is great for users because it allows those asking to receive higher quality, more detailed responses that they can trust in a fast and efficient manner.
-It’s also great for those responding to questions because it’s a good way to position oneself as an expert in a particular field, as well as a great way to build Domain Authority.
+This allows those asking to receive higher quality, more detailed responses that they can trust in a fast and efficient manner.
+It’s also a good way to position oneself as an expert in a particular field, as well as a great way to build Domain Authority.

 When a user clicks on your Quora profile, they can see all of the questions you’ve ever answered.
 This means that the more questions you respond to in your subject area, the more answers will appear on your profile, and the more trust you build among users.
 And because Quora’s Domain Authority is so high, your responses can gain traction in SERPs for the keywords you’re attempting to rank for.